yoichimichael/oo-relationships-astronaut-review/README.md

 * `Astronaut#shuttles`
   * returns an `Array` of this astronaut's shuttles
 * `Astronaut#join_shuttle`
-  * takes in an argument of a `S` instance and adds this astronaut to the shuttle's list of astronauts
+  * takes in an argument of a `Shuttle` instance and adds this astronaut to the shuttle's list of astronauts
 * `Astronaut.all`
   * returns an `Array` of all the astronauts
-* `Astronaut.of_a_certain_age`
+* `Astronaut.most_missions`
-  * takes a `Fixnum` argument that is an age and returns an `Array` of astronauts who are the given age or older
+  * takes a `String` argument that is an astronaut's name and returns an instance of an astronaut who has been to Mars the most times

 **`MISSION`**